Mark G. Frank: Micro expressions

 Illustrations of emotions from Charles Darwin's The Expression of the Emotions in Man and Animals, 1872.

-Microexpressions can be defined as, "fleeting expressions of emotion, sometimes so fast that they can happen in the blink of an eye, they occur when a person either deliberately or unconsciously conceals a feeling.
-Microexpressions are grouped into seven universal emotions which are joy, contempt, surprise, anger, fear, disgust, and sadness.
-Dr. Mark Frank works on identifying deception with the help of micro facial movement.
+Frank works on identifying deception with the help of micro facial movement.
 He has named 44 movements (sometimes involuntary and specific) that are linked to different emotions related to deception.
 Some of these include fear, distrust and stress.
-Dr. Frank found that these fleeting expressions/movements are surprisingly accurate when it comes to detecting deceit.
+Frank found that these fleeting expressions/movements are reasonably accurate when it comes to detecting deceit.
 He says, "Fleeting facial expressions are expressed by minute and unconscious movements of facial muscles like the frontalis, corregator and risorius and these micro-movements, when provoked by underlying emotions, are almost impossible for us to control."
-The 44 movements named by Dr. Frank have proven their success in helping to identify potentially illegal behavior and his system is now being tested for the possibility of use to identify potential terrorists.Although the Micro Expressions are proved to be efficient in detecting crimes, it still cannot be used as evidence in the court but can only be used to predict and narrow the range of suspects.